IshanSarkar/Retail-Company-2/README.md

 #### Summary:
 Based on the provided data, there doesn't appear to be a significant difference in the amount spent based on marital status.
 Both not-married and married individuals seem to spend similar amounts, as indicated by the overlapping confidence intervals across different sample sizes.

-## Effect of different Age Groups on Purchase
+## Effect of Different Age Groups on Purchase
 ![image](https://github.com/IshanSarkar/Retail-Company-2/assets/160044904/6583234e-1759-4f6b-8b1a-e8cc86c2ad92) <br>
 The average amount spent at a 95% confidence interval on the entire dataset by:
 - 0-17 Age Group: (8844.36, 9006.72)